Vacation rentals in Dublin

 Fully refurbished in 2025 including new furnishings, kitchen, bathroom, floors, artworks, appliances, dinnerware, linen, etc. You can't really get a better location than this cosy apartment.
 It is located beside Grafton Street and Trinity College and nestled in the very heart of the most exclusive & historic district of Dublin's city centre.
 Our guests love our welcome pack which includes guides on our favourite pubs, restaurants, cafe's, sights and more.

-Central Top Floor Apt in Dublin 2
+Central one bedroom apartment in Dublin 2

 Popular amenities for Dublin vacation rentals